davidscheutz/SwiftUDF/README.md

 ![SwiftPM Compatible](https://img.shields.io/badge/SwiftPM-Compatible-brightgreen.svg)
 ![License](https://img.shields.io/badge/license-MIT-green)

-# Unidirectional Data Flow code generation for SwiftUI
+# Practical Unidirectional Data Flow Architecture for SwiftUI

-"The UI is a function of the state" - Apple
+**"The UI is a function of the state" - Apple**

 Declarative UI frameworks like SwiftUI require us to rethink how we architect our apps.

-Widely known design pattern like MVVM aren't cutting it anymore.
+Widely known design patterns like MVVM aren't cutting it anymore and most UDF libraries require us to write a lot of boilerplate code.

-SwiftUDF provides a set of useful functionality to setup your SwiftUI views using the unidirectional data flow pattern.
+SwiftUDF provides a streamlined development experience for how to setup SwiftUI views using the unidirectional data flow pattern, support by code generation.

 ## Components

 ### View

-A view only needs data to render, referred to as `State` and a way to pass through the user input, referred to as `Event`.
+The responsibility of a view is to render data, referred to as `State`, and pass through the inputs received from the user, referred to as `Event`.

 ```swift
 protocol BindableView: View {